livingstonb/Continuous_Time_HA/readme.md

 * The Grid class, used to store the asset grids.

 * The Preferences class, used to store utility functions.

-* The Model class, which initializes and solves the model.

 * Additional classes provided to solve the HJB and/or KFE and to compute or simulate MPCs.